michielvaneerd/fast-toc/readme.txt

 == Description ==

 This plugin displays a table of contents for the selected post types.
+See [the documentation](https://blog.michielvaneerd.nl/fast-toc/) for more information and an example.

 = Features =

 * Display table of contents
 * Set default settings (see Settings / Reading section)
 * Specify what headers are ignored with CSS selectors
+* Collapsible or not
+* Specify the list style type
+* Change default position with a shortcode

 == Installation ==